Péter Krekó

 Péter Krekó (born 20 March 1980) is a Hungarian economist, political psychologist, political scientist, and professor.
-He currently serves as the Director of the Political Capital Institute, and as a senior external researcher for the Center for European Policy Analysis.
+He currently serves as the director of the Political Capital Institute, and as a senior external researcher for the Center for European Policy Analysis.

 Early life and career

 Krekó was born on 20 March 1980 to Béla Krekó Jr. and Ildikó Kupa.
 His grandfather Béla Krekó was a mathematical economist.
 Currently, Péter Krekó is the supervisor of the Doctoral School of Psychology at Eötvös Loránd University.
-His areas of research include: conspiracy theories, fake, political populism and extremism, Russian soft power influence, and intergroup conflicts.
+His areas of research include: conspiracy theories, fake news, political populism and extremism, Russian soft power influence, and intergroup conflicts.